BionicCode/BionicCode.Net/README.md

 ----
 ### `EventAggregator`
 Dynamic implementation of the EventAggregator design pattern.
-Listen to events broadcasted by a specific type or by a specific event or by matching event handler signature.
+Listen to broadcasted events by a specific source type, by a specific event name, by matching event handler signature or by matching `EventArgs` type.

 Allows to listen to an event without the need to reference the source instance.

 #### Example
 ##### Aggregate events
-Let the `EventAggregator` subscribe to events:
+Register event sources with an instance of `EventAggregator`:

 ```C#
 var aggregator = new EventAggregator();